bakito/sealed-secrets-web/README.md

   <img src="./assets/logo.png" />
   <br><br>

 A web interface for [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) by Bitnami.

   <img src="./assets/example1.png" width="100%" />
   <img src="./assets/example2.png" width="100%" />
 </div>

 **Sealed Secrets Web** is a web interface for [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) by Bitnami.
 The web interface let you encode, decode the keys in the `data` field of a secret, load existing Sealed Secrets and create Sealed Secrets.
-Under the hood it uses the [kubeseal](https://github.com/bitnami-labs/sealed-secrets/tree/master/cmd/kubeseal) command-line tool to encrypt your secrets.
+Under the hood it uses Sealed Secrets service API to encrypt your secrets.
 The web interface should be installed to your Kubernetes cluster, so your developers do not need access to your cluster via kubectl.

 - **Encode:** Base64 encodes each key in the `stringData` field in a secret.
 - **Decode:** Base64 decodes each key in the `data` field in a secret.
 - **Secrets:** Returns a list of all Sealed Secrets in all namespaces.
 With a click on the Sealed Secret the decrypted Kubernetes secret is loaded.
 - **Seal:** Encrypt a Kubernetes secret and creates the Sealed Secret.
 - **Validate:** Validate a Sealed Secret.